educatedFlea/airport_js/README.md

 # Airport Challenge in JavaScript

 ## TDD workflow:
+1. Feature tests for each user stories
+2. Unit tests for each class involved in feature test
+3. Complete the code to pass unit tests which should also help to pass feature tests.

-## User stories #1
+### User stories #1
 ```
 As an air traffic controller
 To get passengers to a destination
-I want to instruct a plane to land at an airport and confirm that it has landed
+I want to instruct a plane to land at an airport and
+  confirm that it has landed
 ```
 1. Create feature test - first create `spec/featuresSpec.js`
 Assume there is an `airport` and it has a collection of `planes ` landed.

 - 1st test:
-When a `plane` landed at the `airport`, it should be included in `planes`.
+when a `plane` landed at the `airport`, it should be included in `planes`.

 2. Unit tests for `plane` and `airport` created in the first test